Celiac DiseaseReturn to Overview Page

 What is celiac disease?

-Celiac disease can be very serious.
+Celiac disease can be serious.
 The disease can cause long-lasting digestive problems and keep your body from getting all the nutrients it needs.
-Celiac disease can also affect the body outside the intestine.
+Celiac disease can also affect the body outside the small intestine.

 How common is celiac disease?